credentials/irma_mobile/README.md

   ```

   Then try `adb reconnect`
-- If you get this error while running the app:
+- If you get some strange import resolv errors while running the app (i.e. cannot resolve 'lib/...').

   Then try to reset the babel transform cache for imports: